 Previously published on ASMP’s Strictly Business Blog.

 Presto and a not-so-proper-trailer is born.
-It’s a glimpse into our experience and how our efforts are taking shape while filming that last days of the Huber Breaker.
+It’s a glimpse into our experience and how our efforts are taking shape while filming the last days of the Huber Breaker.
 John is currently serving as President of the ASMP Philadelphia Chapter.